An important step in integrating the model equations is specifying the initial conditions. There are two challenges to overcome

 vac more than discrepancies in

 sus.
-This is a simple case of weighted least squares, and can be readily incorporated into the algorithm.
+This is a simple case of weighted least squares and can be readily incorporated into the algorithm.
 To cater for this, the user needs to specify a setup weight for each characteristic.
+However, using the provided setup weights has not been implemented in Atomica yet.

 Computing initial values at arbitrary times¶